An official website of the United States government

 recommended Trail Users: Mountain Bikers.
 Single track.
 7.4 miles (looped) in length.
 Difficulty: Beginner/ Intermediate.
 The trail is a mix of dirt and slick rock that winds though and around a maze of sandstone hills and through juniper and pinion...

-It was 1921 when Edwin T. Wolverton constructed a mill to crush gold ore in the Henry Mountains, completing a dream that began 20 years earlier.
-He built a large table saw at one end of the mill, making the...
+It was 1921 when Ewin T. Wolverton constructed a mill in the Henry Mountains, completing a dream he had begun 20 years before.
+Wolverton came to the area in search of a legendary Spanish gold mine.
+Today, the Spanish gold...

 This trailhead provides access to approximately 30 miles of single track trail for mountain biking and trail running.
-The trailhead is on TLA land and managed by Carbon County.
+The trailhead is on SITLA land and managed by Carbon County.

 This viewing area comprises privately owned fields surrounded by BLM public lands.
 The BLM lands are primarily piсon-juniper hillsides with scattered patches of Gambel's oak.
 A small willow-lined stream bisects the area.